An Axiomatic Risk-Reward Framework for Sustainable Investing: ESG-coherent risk measures

 where $\rft\geq0$.
 An example of this is a risk-free, zero-coupon bond issued by a governmental institution not associated with a specific ESG profile.\footnote{ Rating agencies are starting to compute ESG scores for countries as well, although the criteria are different from those used to calculate companies' scores.
 The identification of pure monetary and pure ESG safe assets will be a significant challenge for practitioners and scholars.} An ESG investor can hedge the risk of a position $X_T$ by constructing a portfolio composed of the \textit{pure monetary safe asset} in proportion $w_\lambda^*$ and investing the rest in the risky asset, with We note that if $\lambda=1$ (i.e., an investor cares exclusively about the ESG component) $\bfrho_1(\sa_{\cash,T})=0$.

 \item \textbf{The only ESG safe asset is a \textit{pure ESG safe asset}} with bivariate return

 The analysis of this case is symmetrical to that for the pure monetary safe asset.

-\item \textbf{There exists an ESG safe asset having a monetary return of --100\%.} We consider the special case of an ESG safe asset described by
+\item \textbf{There exists an ESG safe asset having a monetary return of --100\%.} We consider the special case of an ESG safe asset represented by

-An example of this is a donation to a non-profit organization that has a positive and constant ESG score.
-Such an asset produces a monetary return of $-100\%$, and clearly it is not a relevant investment opportunity for a risk-return investor with $\lambda=0$.\footnote{Assuming the absence of tax benefits associated to the donation, or other forms of monetary gains.} On the other hand, for an ESG-oriented investor with $\lambda>0$ it could be rational to invest in such asset.
-The measured risk of such an asset is $\bfrho_{\lambda}(\sa_{CHARITY,T}) = (1-\lambda) - \lambda \rftesg$; that is, for an investor with a given $\lambda$ the risk is negative if $\lambda >\tilde{\lambda} = 1/(1+\rftesg)$.
+The financial component corresponds to a deterministic loss of the entire investment, while the ESG component is positive and constant.
+As a conceptual benchmark, this position may be interpreted as a grant to a charitable organization generating a fixed ESG contribution.
+Such an asset is clearly not a relevant investment opportunity for a risk-return investor with $\lambda=0$.\footnote{Assuming the absence of tax benefits associated to the donation, or other forms of monetary gains.} On the other hand, for an ESG-oriented investor with $\lambda>0$ it could be rational to invest in such asset.
+The measured risk of such an asset is $\bfrho_{\lambda}(\sa_{GRANT,T}) = (1-\lambda) - \lambda \rftesg$; that is, for an investor with a given $\lambda$ the risk is negative if $\lambda >\tilde{\lambda} = 1/(1+\rftesg)$.
 For a ``$\lambda<\tilde{\lambda}$'' investor, such an asset provides no opportunity to hedge a risky position; however for a ``$\lambda>\tilde{\lambda}$'' investor, such an ESG safe asset provides a meaningful hedging tool through the donation of a wealth fraction:

 to a project with a positive environmental or social impact. \end{enumerate}

 We can also study the case with multiple ESG safe assets available in the market.
 In such case, while it appears that an investor could choose multiple ESG safe assets, a simple analysis shows that each investor will choose only a single ESG safe asset among the available ones.
 If $n$ ESG safe assets with returns $\sa_{i,T}, \;i=1,\dots,n$, are available, an investor can hedge a risky position with bivariate return $X_T$ by creating a portfolio with weight $w_{0}$ for the risky asset and $w_i, \;i=1,\dots,n$ for the safe assets, with $\sum_{i=0}^{n}w_i=1$ such that the risk is equal to $\kappa$.
 We can formulate an optimization problem analogous to \ref{eq:opt_rf_ESG}, with the difference that the objective function to maximize is the weight of the risky asset $w_{0}$ (that is equivalent to minimizing the sum of the portfolio weights invested in ESG safe assets).
 Formally: